 Diabetes and Heart Disease

-If you smoke and have diabetes, it's time to quit.
-Set a quit date and talk to your doctor.
-And don't be discouraged if you've tried to quit before but didn't succeed.
-New treatments can increase your chances of quitting for good.
+If you smoke, it's time to quit.
+Set a date and talk to your doctor.
+If you've tried to quit before, it's not too late.
+Many people try several times before they kick the habit for good.